-The following steps will help you prepare a conference planning guide that will serve as a blueprint for planning any conference.
+The conference planning guide acts as a blueprint for planning any conference.
 Customize and modify the guide based on the event you are planning and keep it close at hand.
 When prepared and used properly, it will soon become your most valuable conference planning tool.

 The first part of your conference planning guide should include the basics regarding the conference: